 The Mug in Question

-…I started thinking about being “right all along” in a different light.
+…I started thinking about being “right all along” in a different way.
 Not in that, I-want-to-correct-your-grammar-or-play-contrarian kind of way… but in the way that, sometimes, what you know in your gut, what you’ve “known all along,” is actually the answer you’ve been looking for.
 A lot of what I plan to share here will come back to a theme of trusting yourself.
 And since I’ll be writing about it…well, you get the picture.

-And at the risk of sounding like a super-fan—in a twist of accidental fate, it’s also a nod to a song by one of my favorite bands, 311.
+And coincidentally, it’s also a nod to a song by one of my favorite bands, 311.
 I’ll leave you with some words from that song, “Strong All Along”:

 “Do what you feel, the more absurd the better